 The Seattle coworking provider opened its first 11,000 sq ft space in Capitol Hill and has since launched outposts in Los Angeles and Austin.
 Five more US spaces are on the horizon.
 All put wellness first, with daily yoga and barre classes and a 5 pm meditation session to formally end the day.
 ‘We try to build a space that’s reflective of the way women work,’ says Nelson.

-Unlike some women’s coworking spaces, men are welcome at female-focussed The Riveter.
+Unlike some women’s coworking spaces, men are welcome at female-focused The Riveter.
 Says Nelson: ‘Our goal was to change the dynamic for women entrepreneurs and business owners and I feel very strongly that to do that you have to involve all genders in the conversation or nothing will ever change.’